edb-rs/edb/README.md

 > ⚠️ **Note**: EDB is currently under active development.
 Features and APIs may change as we continue to improve the debugging experience.

-## Why EDB?

-Traditional Ethereum debugging tools operate at the bytecode level, making it nearly impossible to understand what's happening in your Solidity code.
-Tools like [Remix IDE's debugger](https://remix-ide.readthedocs.io/en/latest/debugger.html), [Foundry's `forge debug`](https://book.getfoundry.sh/forge/debugger), and [Hardhat's console debugger](https://hardhat.org/hardhat-network/docs/guides/forking-other-networks) show you opcode-by-opcode execution, stack traces, and raw memory dumps.
-While powerful, these tools require developers to mentally map between high-level Solidity constructs and low-level EVM operations - a complex and error-prone process.

-**The fundamental challenge:** While Solidity compilers generate source maps to link bytecode back to source code, this mapping is fragile and often imprecise, especially for optimized contracts.
-Existing debuggers rely on these source maps to display which source line corresponds to each opcode, but they still can't reliably reconstruct high-level variable values, function call contexts, or complex data structures from raw EVM state.
-The source maps frequently point to wrong lines or become completely unreliable when compiler optimizations are enabled.

-**EDB's solution:** Instead of trying to decode bytecode back to source level, we instrument your Solidity contracts at the source code level.
-By inserting strategic debugging hooks during compilation, EDB creates contracts that can report their own state in terms of your original high-level constructs.

-### What makes EDB different:

-- **True source-level debugging** - Step through your actual Solidity code, not disassembled bytecode
-- **Reliable variable inspection** - Access any local variable, struct field, or array element with confidence
-- **Expression evaluation** - Evaluate arbitrary Solidity expressions against the current execution state
-- **Time-travel capabilities** - Navigate backward and forward through execution history

-## Key Features

-### 🎯 **Source-Level Step Execution**
-- Step through Solidity statements line by line
-- Navigate function calls and returns naturally
-- Jump to specific execution points in your code
-- Understand control flow without mental bytecode translation

-### 🔍 **Local Variable Inspection**
-- Inspect values of local variables and function parameters
-- View variables exactly as they appear in your source code
-- Track variable changes throughout execution

-### ⚡ **Custom Expression Evaluation**
-- Evaluate any Solidity expression against the current execution state
-- Compute complex queries combining multiple variables

 ![EDB Demo](resources/edb-demo-min.gif)

 ## Installation